LamNgo1/moca-hesp/README.md

 # Overview

 Implementation code for paper ***MOCA-HESP: Meta High-dimensional Bayesian Optimization for Combinatorial and Mixed Spaces via Hyper-ellipsoid Partitioning*** published in the *28th European Conference on Artificial Intelligence (ECAI 2025)*.
-The manuscript will be made available soon.
+The manuscript can be found here: https://arxiv.org/abs/2508.06847.

 ![illustration of boids](moca-hesp-trajectory.png)